MicrosoftDocs/memdocs/sccm/develop/reference/core/clients/collections/sms_combineddeviceresources-server-wmi-class.md

  Name of the policy that gets applied, such as ‘Antimalware Policy’.

- This method/property has been removed or deprecated in System Center Configuration Manager SP1.
+ This method/property has been removed or deprecated in Configuration Manager SP1.

  `EPProductStatus`
  Data type: `UInt32`